KWMC is an arts centre and charity and based in South Bristol – on the Knowle West estate – since 1996.

 Web design course: From Her Digital

-KWMC’s creative agency Eight will run a short course in web design and development between May and July 2019: From Her Digital will be open to women aged 18+ who are new to the digital industry.
+KWMC’s creative agency Eight ran a short course in web design and development between May and July 2019: From Her Digital was open to women aged 18+ who are new to the digital industry.

 The programme follows previous ‘From Her’ programmes at KWMC which have supported women to increase their skills and confidence in a range of digital media disciplines including music production, filmmaking and photography.

-Over 10 weeks, From Her Digital will provide participants with a solid grounding in tools, techniques and software for web design, development and digital media production.
+Over 10 weeks, From Her Digital provided participants with a solid grounding in tools, techniques and software for web design, development and digital media production.

 Digital manufacturing programme: Making It

-KWMC: The Factory’s Making It programme will provide an introduction to the tools, techniques and careers associated with digital manufacturing.
-Through practical sessions, participants will learn a range of skills including how to use digital design software and follow a design process, operate machinery including laser cutters and 3D printers, and design for materials such as wood, fabric, acrylic and card.
+KWMC: The Factory’s Making It programme provided an introduction to the tools, techniques and careers associated with digital manufacturing.
+Through practical sessions, participants learned a range of skills including how to use digital design software and follow a design process, operate machinery including laser cutters and 3D printers, and design for materials such as wood, fabric, acrylic and card.

-Making It will run from May to July 2019 and will include training sessions in 2D and 3D design, one-to-one mentoring, and supported sessions where participants can experiment, prototype and test ideas for their own project.
-They will also have the chance to present what they’ve made to potential industry employers at a showcase event, and access specialist masterclasses in topics ranging from Wearable Technology to Virtual Reality.
+Making It ran from May to July 2019 and included training sessions in 2D and 3D design, one-to-one mentoring, and supported sessions where participants were able to experiment, prototype and test ideas for their own project.
+They also had the opportunity to present what they’d made to potential industry employers at a showcase event, and access specialist masterclasses in topics ranging from Wearable Technology to Virtual Reality.

 Read feedback and see photos from the Making It showcase: https://kwmc.org.uk/makingitshowcase/